If you did to a Google search right now for “what is SEO”, you will most certainly stumble upon technical definitions such as the ones below:

 This shopping center/mall has 2 main entrances (located next to the two parking lots) and a few other smaller entrances.

 The number of entrances to the mall has two implications:

 - The entrances give certain store easier accessibility than others.

 - This limit in store access creates areas of “high foot traffic” (highlited in green), areas of “medium foot traffic” (highlited in orange), and areas with “low foot traffic” (highlighted in red).

-Areas of high foot traffic are areas have a greater percentage of customer walking by those areas in a given time period.
-For example, on a busy thursday night, if an area of high foot traffic sees 1000 customers/hour, a medium foot traffic area might only see 700 customers/hour, and a low foot traffic area might only see 300 customers/hour.
+Areas of high foot traffic are areas that have a greater percentage of customers walking by those areas in a given time period.
+For example, on a busy Thursday night, if an area of high foot traffic sees 1000 customers/hour, a medium foot traffic area might only see 700 customers/hour, and a low foot traffic area might only see 300 customers/hour.

-In this specific case, the high foot traffic areas are near the entrances with the parking lot.
+In this specific case, the high foot traffic areas are near the entrances of the parking lot.
 This is because that is where most customers will enter and/or leave the store.

 The Internet: A shopping center of information.

 Now that you understand this analogy, let’s see how it applies to SEO.